RDocTaskForce/extendedRef/README.md

         )
 ```

-This class may not be terribly useful but illustrates the concepts.
+This class may not be very useful but illustrates the concepts.

 As before the `counter` object is a object generator function that creates objects from the exteneded reference class 'registeredCounter'.
 However, the generator object also provides a method for accessing the static variables and methods.